pistolwhip-justin/ai-prompts/1-prime/compose.freelancer-profile.md

 Your response should be in the following outlined format:

 Copy Draft #1
+1. Repeat the fist word to the selected content so it is clear you understand the Type requested in this instance
-1. State the Type and the character limit, example: "title: 45-60"
+2. State the character limit for the above Type identified, example: "title: 45-60"
-2. Copy Draft
+3. Copy Draft
-3. Character count of your Copy Draft
+4. Character count of your Copy Draft

 Repeat for a total of 3 different versions for me to choose between.
 If I desire for changes I will provide the Copy Draft # and the desired changes.